Children and young adults literature from Luxembourg

 • A selection of the new releases of children’s and young adults’ books by Luxembourgish publishing houses.

 To support the circulation of Luxembourgish productions, Kultur | lx provides foreign publishing houses with supports for publication and translation.
-For more information please read : Translation grant – Kulturlx and Publishing support – Luxembourg authors with foreign publishers – Kulturlx
+For more information please read : Translation support – Kulturlx and Publishing support – Luxembourg authors with foreign publishers – Kulturlx

 We would be more than happy to guide you through the opportunities of the Luxembourgish children and young adults publishing sector.